OutOfThisPlanet/Rip-Magic/README.md

 # Rip-Magic
-PowerShell script to download all Magic cards from the excellent scryfall site
+PowerShell script to download all Magic sample cards from the excellent scryfall site